kapitsa2811/PatternRecognition_TeamTasks/Exercise_2b/README.md

 The script will output the results of the three steps as well as the total accuracy on the test set with the best parameters found during the above mentioned steps.

 ## Instructions
-As in exercise 2a, the script, here `mlp.py`, located in the folder `Exercise_2b`, can be run at once.
+As in exercise 2a, the script (here `mlp.py`) can be run at once.
 Several adjustments can be done in the settings part of the script.

 ## Results
-The full output of the script (run with the entire data set) can be found in the file `Exercise_2b\output.txt`.
+The full output of the script (run with the entire data set) can be found in the file `output.txt`.

 ### First cross-validation (for number of neurons and learning rate)
 The top ten parameter combinations regarding accuracy during the first cross-validation are: